-Motor vehicles parked on Howard University property at any time must be registered and display a valid hangtag or parking permit for the appropriate parking lot or area.
-This includes secondary vehicles driven to campus occasionally and temporary vehicles used in lieu of registered vehicles (i.e. rental cars).
+Motor vehicles parked on Howard University property at any time must be registered and display a valid hangtag or parking permit for the appropriate parking lot.
+Secondary vehicles and rentals occasionally used, in place of registered vehicles are required to display a valid hangtag.

 VISITOR PARKING.
 Visitor parking permits can be purchased at the Howard Center parking lot, located at 2235 8th St N.W.
 The Howard Center parking lot operates as a Pay-As-You-Go parking facility, Monday thru Friday, 7:00am –5:00pm (excluding holidays).
 Both daily and monthly permits are available for purchase.
 Daily permits are sold at a flat rate of $10 per day (Cash Only).
 Monthly permits are $180 a month.

 To purchase a permit in advance for the Howard Center Lot, visit https://tagbgroup.com/

 ALL PARKING IS BY PERMIT ONLY.
 Vehicles parked without a valid permit are subject to ticketing, towing and or immobilization (at owner’s expense).
 A permit holder who finds no space available in an assigned area should notify the Office of Parking & Transportation Services (OPTS) which will arrange to temporarily park the vehicle in another lot.
 Parking patrons should request assistance from OPTS for approval to park in an unassigned parking area for loading and unloading.
 This arrangement is void in reserved spaces, fire lanes and disability spaces.
 Any vehicle found parked after the 15 minutes period will be ticketed.
 No exception.